dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 Summary
 -------

-This post discusses all of the current costs around task scheduling in Dask, and then lays out a plan to accelerate things.
+This post discusses Dask overhead costs for task scheduling, and then lays out a rough plan for acceleration.

 This post is written for other maintainers, and often refers to internal details.
 It is not intended for broad readability.